Please be patient. Please be kind

 We typically see people whose health condition makes them vulnerable to infection and at high risk of COVID infection, with potentially severe consequences of respiratory infection, long covid etc.

-We will continue to support our patients and Staff by ensuring the guidance is followed within our Practices and encourage our patients and visitors to respect the safety of others too.
+We will continue to support our patients and Staff by encouraging our patients and visitors to respect the safety of others too.

 We would still encourage you to attend your appointment alone if you can, however if you do need to bring someone with you, we will support this.
 You should not attend appointments if you have symptoms of COVID-19 including cough, loss of taste and smell, or a temperature, or diarrhoea and vomiting